 What about garlic or garlic powder?
 Nope, not a fan, but I can see the appeal.
 I like to minimize competing flavors in my guacamole (and most recipes, except Indian ones, but that's a whole new story).
 But you could add them in if you love garlic.

 How can you adjust the spice level?
 If you are often asking yourself what you can add to bland guacamole, this recipe is for you.
 I use one jalapeno per three medium sized avocados.
-You can use half, or leave out the seeds (they are the most potent).
-Alternatively, you can leave it out altogether and use red pepper flakes and adjust to your spice tolerance.
-If you want to kick it up a notch, use a couple more jalapenos, or Serrano peppers.
-I’ve even made this with habanero peppers for my beloved B, who is a spice monster.
+You can use half, or leave out the seeds or you can leave it out altogether.
+You can also swap jalapeno with Serrano peppers or habanero peppers if you want to kick it up a notch, use a couple more jalapenos, or Serrano peppers.
+I've even made this with habanero peppers for my beloved B, who is a spice monster.